garden-rs/garden/README.md

         trees: git*

+### Garden Root

 The garden root directory is configured in the `garden.root` field.
 This directory is the parent directory beneath which all trees will be cloned.
-Slashes in tree names will create new directories on disk as needed.
+Slashes in tree paths will create new directories on disk as needed.
 `garden.root` defaults to the current directory when unspecified.

+The built-in `${GARDEN_CONFIG_DIR}` variable can be used to create relocatable setups that define a `garden.root` relative to the config file itself.

+To place all trees in a `src` directory sibling to the `garden.yaml` file, the following configuration can be used:

+    garden:
+      root: ${GARDEN_CONFIG_DIR}/src

+# Variables

+Garden configuration contains a "variables" block that allows defining variables that are can be referenced by other garden values.

+    variables:
+      flavor: debug
+      home: ~
+      user: $ whoami
+      libdir: $ test -e /usr/lib64 && echo lib64 || echo lib
+      nproc: $ nproc
+      prefix: ${TREE_PATH}/target/${flavor}
+      py_ver_code: from sys import version_info as v; print("%s.%s" % v[:2])
+      py_ver: $ python -c '${py_ver_code}'
+      py_site: ${libdir}/python${py_ver}/site-packages

+Variables definitions can reference environment variables and other garden variables.

+Variable references use shell `${variable}` syntax.

+Values that start with dollar-sign+space (`$ `) are called "exec expressions".
+Exec expressions are run through a shell after evaluation and replaced with the output of the evaluated command.

+When resolving values, variables defined in a tree scope override/replace variables defined at the global scope.
+Variables defined in garden scope override/replace variables defined in a tree scope.

+# Built-in variables

+Garden automatically defines some built-in variables that can be useful when constructing values for variables, commands, and paths.

+    GARDEN_CONFIG_DIR   -   directory containing the "garden.yaml" config file
+    GARDEN_ROOT         -   root directory for trees
+    TREE_NAME           -   current tree name
+    TREE_PATH           -   current tree path

+## Environment Variables

+The "environment" block defines variables that are stored in the environment.
+Names with an equals sign (`=`) suffix are treated as literal values and stored in the environment as-is.
+Otherwise, the variable names are prepended to using colons (`:`).
+Use a plus sign (`+`) suffix in the name to append to a variable instead of prepending.

+Environment variables are resolved in the same order as the garden variables: global scope, tree scope, and garden scope.
+This allows gardens to prepend/append variables after a tree, thus allowing for customization of behavior from the garden scope.

+Environment variables are resolved after garden variables.
+This allows the use of garden variables when defining environment variable values.

+Environment variable names can use garden `${variable}` syntax when defining their name, for example,

+    trees:
+      foo:
+        environment:
+          ${TREE_NAME}_LOCATION=: ${TREE_PATH}

+exports a variable called `foo_LOCATION` with the location of the `foo` tree.

+### OS Environment Variables

+OS-level environment variables that are present in garden's runtime environment can be referenced using garden `${variable}` expression syntax.
+Garden variables have higher precedence than environment variables when resolving `${variable}` references -- the environment is checked only when no garden variables exist by that name.

+### Gardens and Groups

 Gardens aggregate groups and trees.
-Define a group and reuse the group in each garden to share tree lists between gardens.
+Define a group and reuse the group in different gardens to share tree lists between gardens.
+Defining gardens and groups make those names available when querying for trees.

+### Templates

 Templates allow sharing of variables, gitconfig, and environments between trees.
 Trees can also reuse another tree definition by specifying the "extend" keyword with the name of another tree.
 Only the first remote is used when extending a tree.

+### Automagic Lists

-Fields that expect lists can also specify a single string, and the list will be treated like a list with a single item.
-This is useful, for example, when defining groups that consist of a single wildcard pattern.
+Fields that expect lists can also be specified using a single string, and the list will be treated like a list with a single item.
+This is useful, for example, when defining groups using wildcards, or commands which can sometimes be one-lines, and multi-line at other times.

 ### Wildcards

 The names in garden `tree` and `group` lists, and group member names accept glob wildcard patterns.

-For example, the "annex" group matches all trees that start with "annex/".
-The "git-all" group has two entries -- the first matches all trees that start with "git", and the second one matches "cola" explicitly.
+The "annex" group definition is: `annex/*`.
+This matches all trees that start with "annex/".
+The "git-all" group has two entries -- `git*` and `cola`.  the first matches all trees that start with "git", and the second one matches "cola" only.

 ### Symlinks